-Williamsburg is a neighborhood located in the borough of Brooklyn and is bordered by the East River to the west.
+Williamsburg is a neighborhood in Brooklyn, bordered by the East River to the west.
 It is made up of various zoning districts that includes manufacturing, commercial, residential, and mixed-use buildings.
-The neighborhood was originally named Williamsburgh and started off as a 13-acre development in Bushwick Shore in 1802.

 Many of the industrial manufacturing factories established during the 19th and 20th century along Brooklyn’s Broadway have since been converted to non-commercial uses, such as residential buildings.
 The neighborhood became a part of NYC when Brooklyn became one of the five boroughs of the city in 1898.